Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 `leafNodeIndex` returns the index of the leaf node that's logically attached to the enqueuer node with rank `enqueuer_rank` as in @modified-ltqueue-tree.

-The followings are the enqueuer procedures:
+The followings are the enqueuer procedures.

 #figure(
   kind: "algorithm",